wp-plugins/facebook-comment-control/readme.txt

 NOTE: The following are all issues with the Facebook library itself.
 They are out of my control.

 * The Facebook API has no 'block user' method so I cannot add it
+* Comments can only be fetched for users that are logged in to facebook and have connected with your app.
+Therefor recent comments can only be shown for those users.

 == Upcoming Features ==

 * More localization (need help here, please contact me)
 * More styling
-* Sidebar widget to show recent comments (This will be v1.0)
+* More configuration options to the sidebar widget